The story of these wild island ponies attracts people from all over the world!

 During the month of July, the Saltwater Cowboys gear up for the annual Pony Swim celebration in Chincoteague Island, Virginia.
 Those that enjoyed Marguerite Henry’s popular book, Misty of Chincoteague, may already be familiar with this spectacular event.
 The main attraction is a bunch of Chincoteague Ponies.
 They are a shaggy, sturdy herd of wild horses.
 Their incredible story has been passed down for generations!

 These hardy ponies have resided on the Assateague Island for hundreds of years.
 It is suspected that they made an appearance on the island as early as the first settlers.
 Furthermore, it is very plausible that they were survivors of a shipwreck.

-The Pony Penning event is still held in July during the Chincoteague Volunteer Firemen’s Carnival.
-The herd swims across the narrowest part of the Assateague Channel and then they are examined by veterinarians.
+Every July, the Pony Penning event is at the Chincoteague Volunteer Firemen’s Carnival.
+The herd swims across the narrowest part of the Assateague Channel.
+Upon arrival, veterinarians examine the ponies to check on their health status.
 After they rest, the group is herded through the town of Chincoteague and into a corral.
 An auction is held the next day to raise funds and control population sizes.

 After all of the festivities, adult ponies and a few foals make their swim back to the island.

 The Chincoteague ponies became an official registered breed in 1994.
 They average between 12 and 13 hands with thick manes, short legs, and round bellies.
 On the island, their main diet consists of saltwater cordgrass that grows in the marshes.
 They must drink lots of fresh water to compensate for all of the saltwater consumed.
 The herd maintains 150 ponies with 70 foals born annually.